WhyLIM/LabTD-website/content/authors/白晓禾/_index.md

 bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.

 interests:
-    - Natural Language Processing & Knowledge Graph
-    - Biomedical Database
-    - Disease Comorbidity
+  - Mechanism of Comorbidity
+  - Network analysis
+  - Biomarker Research
+  - Database

 education:
   courses: